ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkPhysicalDeviceFragmentDensityMapOffsetFeaturesQCOM.md

 - `pNext` is `NULL` or a pointer to a structure extending this structure.

-- <span id="features-fragmentDensityMapOffsets"></span>
+- <span id="features-fragmentDensityMapOffset"></span>
-  `fragmentDensityMapOffsets` specifies whether the implementation supports <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#renderpass-fragmentdensitymapoffsets" target="_blank" rel="noopener">fragment density map offsets</a>
+  `fragmentDensityMapOffset` specifies whether the implementation supports <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#renderpass-fragmentdensitymapoffsets" target="_blank" rel="noopener">fragment density map offsets</a>